RubensZimbres/Repo-2018/README.md

 In this folder you will find a guide to create your own haarcascade.xml so that you can identify any object using OpenCV.

+<b> Raspberry Pi3 - IoT Project</b>

+<b> Not ready yet </b> In this project I will use Raspberry Pi3 and attach a sensor and then send telemetry data to Amazon AWS IoT service, integrated with S3, Quick Sight and Cloud Watch.
+I also plan to deploy a Deep Learning trained model into the device for classification purposes.

 <b> TENSORFLOW </b>

 Model for Regression